Snowmobile license plates

 Are Snopasses mandatory?

-If you wish to travel on designated Snoman trails in Manitoba, you must by law have a valid Snopass and display a Snopass sticker on the valid Off-Road Vehicle plate on your snowmobile.
+If you wish to travel on designated Snoman trails in Manitoba, you must by law have a valid Snopass and a valid Off-Road Vehicle plate on your snowmobile.
 Natural Resource Officers and the RCMP patrol the trails regularly.
 A snowmobiler found to be on a designated trail without a valid Snopass will be fined over $480.00.